2025 President-Elect The Menopause Society

 Dr. Kinney specializes in the diagnosis and treatment of many complex voice changes that occur with hormonal fluctuations and hormone therapy.
 She works in close concert with ENT (ears, nose, throat) specialists who are dedicated to voice issues.

 Menopausal vocal syndrome is characterized by changes that include vocal fatigue, loss of the high tones and loss of vocal quality.
-With menopause a loss of estrogen occurs which allows any remaining male hormone (testosterone) to thicken the vocal cords, causing the voice to drop.
+With menopause, a loss of estrogen occurs, which allows any remaining male hormone (testosterone) to thicken the vocal cords, causing the voice to drop.
+Without estrogen, the vocal cords become dehydrated, resulting in a husky voice, voice fatigue, and a deterioration of high notes and soft singing.

 Treatments includes hormone therapy for some individuals.